 ways, and computers were just the vehicle for being a pioneer

-in that new territory.
+in that new frontier.
 He was not about inventing gadgets, he was about unleashing human potential.

 Watch highlights from the